pkdcryptos/https-github.com-oikos-cash-swap-sdk/README.md

 npm install @oikos/swap-sdk
 ```

+## Adding a pair

+Add liquidity to the pair using [https://swap2.oikos.cash](https://swap2.oikos.cash) (ignore the alert message).
+Add the pair here, see [this commit](https://github.com/oikos-cash/swap-sdk/commit/baab851d85c8ba5ee488925a7dd7a7383d5071d5).

 ## Running tests

 To run the tests, follow these steps.
 You must have at least node v10 installed.